harjitmoe/ecma35lib/README.md

 - Support for general extended ASCII (i.e. only the LHS follows ECMA-35) as a DOCS set.
 - Support for Big5 as a DOCS set, including both incompatible maps of the Kana/Cyrillic.
 - Support for GCC CSI sequences
+- Proper handling of the T.51 / T.61 and ANSEL combining sequences.
+Not sticking to any hardcoded repertoire though, since (a) we're not trying to implement ISO/IEC 6937, but rather T.51 (which confines the entire ISO 6937 repertoire definition (rather than just one of the charts as in ISO/IEC 6937) to an annex which isn't referenced from the main text), and (b) we're mapping to ISO/IEC 10646, not to ISO/IEC 10367 or 8859, so combining marks aren't a problem.

 # Still to do